djurikom/BudgetedSVM/README.txt

 	i - polynomial or sigmoid kernel intercept (LLSVM, BSGD; 1.00) m - budget maintenance in BSGD (0 - removal; 1 - merging, uses Gaussian kernel), OR landmark sampling strategy in LLSVM (0 - random; 1 - k-means; 2 - k-medoids) (1)
+	C - clone probability when misclassification occurs in AMM (0) y - clone probability decay when misclassification occurs in AMM (0.99)

 	z - training and test file are loaded in chunks so that the algorithms can handle budget files on weaker computers; z specifies number of examples